safiamc/udacity-intro-to-ml-project1/report-template.md

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
-Hyperparameter tuning did not improve the performance of my model on the test data.
-The Kaggle score decreased slightly, from 0.45651 to 0.46976.
-I tried increasing the time limit on the AutoGluon algorithm, but that did not increase my Kaggle score.
+Hyperparameter tuning did not significantly improve the performance of my model on the test data.
+The Kaggle score decreased slightly, from 0.45651 to 0.45194.

 ### If you were given more time with this dataset, where do you think you would spend more time?
 I would spend more time on feature engineering, for example looking into the feature importance and removing features from the training dataset that have low correlations to count.
 Additionally, code posted on Kaggle from some of the very-low-score submissions suggest that 'count' is right-skewed, so I could use a transformation on my predictions to take that into account.